-We get our main funding from the revenues of the Finnish national betting company Veikkaus.
-Other sponsors are Department of Social Services and Health Care of the City of Helsinki.
+We get our main funding from the revenues of the Finnish national betting company Veikkaus granted by the Finnish Ministry of Social Affairs and Health.
+Other financiers are Department of Social Services and Health Care of the City of Helsinki as well as European Social Fund.
 Our development cooperation project Sopi Jikko in Senegal during the years 2009-2015 was funded by the Finnish Ministry of Foreign Affairs.
 Our follow-up rehabilitation programme Jälkipolku (Afterstep), on the other hand, relies on municipal funding.